Paroyer/ModCatalogue/Modding.md

 Some description bla bla bla.

-I should eventually trim that ModdingInfo page add the relevant modding ressources, and also add links/description to the tools listed above.
+I should eventually trim that ModdingInfo page add the relevant modding ressources, and also add links/description to the tools listed below.

 ## Modding Tutorial Video